A bit of chili history

 - Measure out all the spices and mix in a small bowl.
 Set aside.

-- In a large pan over medium-high heat add the ghee or oil.
+- In a large pan over medium-high heat add 1 1/2 teaspoons of ghee or oil.
 Stir in the cubed chicken and sauté for 5 to 7 minutes, or until just cooked through.
 Remove the chicken with a slotted spoon, leaving the fat behind.
+Stir in the remaining 1 1/2 teaspoons of ghee.

 - Add the onion and cook until translucent; about 5 minutes.
 Reduce the heat to medium and stir in the garlic and green chilies.
 Cook for 30 seconds to 2 minutes, or just until the garlic no longer smells raw.